shupershuff/Diablo2RLoader/README.md

 This is a labour of love, for a game I love, for what I feel is a pretty good gaming community :)<br>
 This Readme is a bit wordy sorry, I've tried to capture all the information that anyone might ever ask for.<br>

-I've put several 100's of hours into making this, so if you like it, consider buying me a beer at https://www.buymeacoffee.com/shupershuff<br>
+I've put several 100's of hours into making this, so if you like it, consider buying me a beer at https://www.buymeacoffee.com/shupershuff or here [https://github.com/sponsors/shupershuff](https://github.com/sponsors/shupershuff?frequency=one-time&sponsor=shupershuff&amount=5).<br>
 Cheers!

 Script Screenshot:<br>